mdancho84/mdancho84.github.io/_drafts/ggdensity-plot-high-density.md

 image_preview: "/assets/ggdensity_thumb_2.jpg"

 ---
-**As data scientists, it can be downright impossible to drill into messy data.** Fortunately, there's a new R package that helps us focus on a _"high-density region"_, which is simply an area defined by a percentage of the data points.
+**As data scientists, it can be downright impossible to drill into messy data.** Fortunately, there's a new R package that helps us focus on a _"high-density region"_, which is simply an area in a scatter plot defined by a high percentage of the data points.
 It's called `ggdensity`.

 ![](/assets/ggdensity_thumb_3.jpg)

-<p class="text-center date">High Density Region</p>
+<p class="text-center date">High Density Regions on a Scatter Plot</p>

 In this R-tip, I'm going to show you how to hone in on high-density regions **under 5-minutes:**

 1. Learn how to **make high-density scatter plots** with `ggdensity`
-2. **BONUS:** Make faceted density plots to drill into over-plotted data
+2. **BONUS:** Make faceted density plots to drill into over-plotted high-density region data

 # R-Tips Weekly

 This article is part of R-Tips Weekly, a <a href="https://learn.business-science.io/r-tips-newsletter">weekly video tutorial</a> that shows you step-by-step how to do common R coding tasks.
+Pretty cool, right?

 <p>Here are the links to get set up. 👇</p>